Listen to this article:

 - Engage the glutes to protect the lower back, inhale to lengthen the spine, and on an exhale, slowly begin arching backward, looking behind you and releasing your neck

 - Brace against your partner, slightly pulling against each other’s weight, until you trust to fully release your back against the leverage of their arms

 - Hold for a few breaths, then release by engaging the core and butt to return to standing

 Friends and Couples Who Yoga Together, Stay Together!

 There is evidence that couples (romantic or friendly) who sweat together are more likely to stay together.

-The excitement of physical challenges and working toward a goal (like two person yoga poses for example) build trust, communication, and bonding.
+The excitement of physical challenges and working toward a goal (like two-person yoga poses, for example) builds trust, communication, and bonding.